 Final Discussion and Next Steps

-Rohinton thought that we should make another Bid for a full NPP project in October again under the idea of the NEES Natural House Standard, but icnorpora6ying more of the scientific evaluation proposed in NATLOW CO2.
+Rohinton thought that we should make another Bid for a full NPP project in October again under the idea of the NEES Natural House Standard, but incorporating more of the scientific evaluation proposed in NATLOW CO2.
 Agreed that CCAE would host a meeting of prospective Partners for such a project after the Call was published.
 It was noted that the Call would contain a greater emphasis on Energy efficiency, and a greater focus on the artic region.
 Jose also suggested that another Irish based proposal could be made to SEAI R&D programme, around the development of an LCA tool for assessing the Life Cycle impact of buildings.
 Clar ICH expressed and interest in this and Jose would set up a meeting when the Call was published.

 In terms of the future direction of NEES, it was agreed that we were aiming at establishing a permanent network or cluster to promote this approach.
 However, without funding it would be very difficult to maintain this.
 Raoul suggested that we book at the possibility of setting up and SME under the Horizon 2020 programme (it would have to be formed by 3 existing SME’s) to provide products and services throughout Europe.
-Tis could be made to the H2020 Environment SME programme by June 2014.
+This could be made to the H2020 Environment SME programme by June 2014.
 Jose would look at this possibility and set up an ADOBE meeting to discuss.
-Derek agreed that GCU would continue with the ADOBE subscription and set these meetings up as required.
+Derek agreed that UU would continue with the ADOBE subscription and set these meetings up as required.

 The meeting finished at 4 PM.